shayan65/data-streaming/README.md

 ### Features
 - **Real-Time Stock Price Streaming**: Fetches stock data every 5 seconds from the Yahoo Finance API and streams it to users via WebSockets.
 - **CSV Portfolio Upload**: Allows users to upload their portfolio details through a CSV file.
 - **Data Fallback Mechanism**: Uses Redis to cache the last available data in case of API unavailability.
-An alternate solution is using my backend to connect to yahoo's websocket endpoint and possibly avoiding ratelimiting.
+An alternate solution is using my backend to connect to yahoo's websocket endpoint and possibly avoiding rate-limiting.
 - **Scalable and Resilient Deployment**: Uses GCP Load Balancer and Autoscaler to ensure the application is available and scales as per demand.

 ### System Design